 We all have inside us this terrified little one, who is terrified of life really, which has the effect of constraining and distorting our actions; until we’re able to do exactly what you’re doing now, and turn around and meet that part of ourself, soothe that part of ourself, until the dissociation breaks down and it integrates back into wholeness.

-Q: James, do you have any advice for when that patterning occurs—where I feel the small-self coming in, and the closing, and the fear—about how to come out of the pattern?
+Q: Jim, do you have any advice for when that patterning occurs—where I feel the small-self coming in, and the closing, and the fear—about how to come out of the pattern?

 Jim: Feel your feet on the floor, sitting bones on the chair, notice your breathing, feel the tingling sensations in your fingers, and try and accommodate the pattern as it arises.
 Immediately that you’re accommodating it, then you’re not it; you’re this loving holding that you just experienced then, that’s not trying to get rid of it, but that’s allowing it to be there, just as it is.
 If that’s possible then that’s amazing, but sometimes you won’t to be able to do that; then it can be helpful to find some space away from the situation—going to the toilet is always a good option!

 Jim: Maybe then you can find the space, away from others, to meet what’s coming up; but sometimes it will be impossible, and you’ll just be lost in it.
 And when you come to realise you’ve been lost in it, the most important thing then is to be gentle with yourself; otherwise you can easily get lost again in that secondary pattern of beating yourself up for having got lost inside the pattern!
 That’s just not helpful.
 So, we gift ourselves that same kindness that we would gift to others, “Oh, yeah I got lost.
 Thank you for the fact that I’m now realising that I was lost!”